Hidup-Sehat/.github/profile/README.md

 ![HidupSehat Logo](https://raw.githubusercontent.com/Hidup-Sehat/.github/main/profile/Full%20Logo-ldpi.png "HidupSehat Logo")
-# C23-PS301 HidupSehat:_All-in-one Healthy Lifestyle Assistant App_
+# C23-PS301 HidupSehat: _All-in-one Healthy Lifestyle Assistant App_

 # About Us
+We want to create an all-in-one application that can help describing and providing a comprehensive healthy living by focusing on healthy lifestyle concerns such as regulating food habits, drinking lots of water, managing mental health and stress, exercising frequently, and getting enough rest.
+Users can easily accomplish this with the assistance of Artificial Intelligence.

 ## Our Teams
 ### Machine Learning Division